andy139/Movie-Analysis-2014-2015/README.md

 - Andy Tran
 - Arthur Lee

 This is a statistical analysis of various movie statistics collected via IMDb, Youtube,and Twitter.
-We then built a model using these predictors to accurately forecast gross movie revenues.
+We then built a multi-linear regression model using these predictors to accurately forecast gross movie revenues.

 ## Conclusion
 In summary, we found several predictors that were influential to a movie’s success in the